Inference for Heteroskedastic PCA with Missing Data: Analysis for PCA: the approach based on HeteroPCA

 \section{Analysis for PCA: the approach based on \textsf{HeteroPCA }}

-This section is dedicated to proving our theoretical guarantees for the approach based on \textsf{HeteroPCA ---} the ones presented in Section~\ref{subsec:Inference-for-HeteroPCA}.
-Akin to Appendix~\ref{sec:Analysis-SVD-based}, we shall begin by studying a closely related subspace estimation model, and exploit the connection between this model and PCA in order to establish our main results.
-Similar to our analysis for the SVD-based approach (see Appendix~\ref{sec:Analysis-SVD-based}), it suffices to prove the theorems under the additional conditions
+In this section, we establish our theoretical guarantees for the approach based on \textsf{HeteroPCA ---} the ones presented in Section~\ref{subsec:Inference-for-HeteroPCA}. .
+We shall establish our inference guarantees by connecting the PCA model with the subspace estimation problem studied in Section~\ref{sec:detour-subspace}.